Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_jordan.md

 	* Your use of GREP was great!
 I'll definitely need to reference that in the future.

 	* Hi Sean, thanks for the feedback.
 I had some issues with my repo so the report you looked at is actually my first project report, I uploaded the second update a couple hours later.

+* Natasha's Feedback (4/2)
+	* I liked seeing your data processing being a separate notebook from the analysis based code because I think that is something that made my own code look messy.
+It's great to see a graph as a visual for the numbers.
+I'm really interested to see the results you get!
+	* I think the format and explanations in the notebook could be a little clearer.
+It's a bit hard to follow what each portion of code is doing, so an explanation afterwards might help the reader.
+	* I'm going to use your idea for separating tasks out on different notebooks instead of having all of progress 2 in one place.
+I think it will save processing power.